A multi-master cluster is a fully connected network of Oracle Key Vault servers called nodes.

 A two-node multi-master cluster looks similar to a standard primary-standby environment, in that there are only two nodes.
 The significant difference is that unlike the primary-standby configuration where the standby is passive, both nodes are active and can respond to endpoint requests at the same time.

+A cluster made up of two read-only nodes is not useful because no critical data can be added to it.
 Using a two-node multi-master cluster provides the following advantages over a primary-standby environment:

 - Both nodes can be actively queried and updated by endpoints unlike the primary-standby configuration where only the primary server can be queried.